 Travel assistance is also provided, which include, but are not limited to:

 - Referrals to legal, medical, and dental assistance

 - Emergency travel arrangements

 Coverage varies for each travel insurance company.
 If you need to cover preexisting conditions, you will need to pay a higher premium.
 Here are some of the things you need to check in finding the best travel insurance deals.

 And it’s not as expensive as you might think.
-Did you know that you can get as low as P242 of four days coverage for domestic travel?
+In the Philippines, you can get travel insurance for as low as ₱242, which covers four days of domestic travel.

-Pacific Cross’s Executive Peso Plan for domestic trips covers P500,000 worth of medical expenses.
+Pacific Cross’s Executive Peso Plan for domestic trips covers ₱500,000 worth of medical expenses.
 It’s as affordable as the cost of additional 15kg baggage to your domestic airfare.

-If you’re looking for the lowest travel insurance rate for international trips, Pacific Cross Executive Peso Plan offers worldwide coverage for as low as P360 for 4 days, and P1,283 for one month.
+If you’re looking for the lowest travel insurance rate for international trips, Pacific Cross Executive Peso Plan offers worldwide coverage for as low as ₱360 for 4 days, and ₱1,283 for one month.
 This covers trips to USA, Canada, and Hong Kong.

 Sample Travel Insurance benefits:

 - Trip cancellation/termination: ₱20,000